sdrea/bdi/README.md

 # bdi

+CPU simulator, based on Wattch (a branch of SimpleScalar), for modelling cache compression and prefetching.

+# SimpleScalar

 Modified build of SimpleScalar based on Sim-Wattch (Brooks).
 See the SimpleScalar License Agreement below (http://www.simplescalar.com/).

 SimpleScalar Ô Tool Suite